Joker282855/flight-log/README.md

 I was able to do all of these tasks by reviewing previous databases that I had made in the past and use them as guides while creating this database.
 Looking at my old projects from the bootcamp was a big help in making this database from scratch.
 I also reviewed the old lesson material the bootcamp at Utah University used to teach my cohort.
-Reviewing the old lesson material also helped me remeber what steps are needed to create a database.
+Reviewing the old lesson material during the database's construction helped me remeber what steps are needed to create a database.

 # Downloading The Database
 The first thing a person needs to do to download this database onto thier own computer is to have visual studio code downlaoded